Sjeiti/ronvalstarnl/src/data/markdown/post_no-javascript.md

 ## Simple examples

-At this point there are already numerous UX patterns you can apply this to.
+At this point you know enough to apply this to numerous UX patterns.
+Here are some examples.

 ### An expander